-Taste of Chinese consumers is evolving with growing international tourism.
+The taste of Chinese consumers is evolving with growing international tourism.
 Chinese consumers now prefer better-quality products in life and have developed an eye for finer luxury items.
-Among other luxury items, Chinese consumers have become very demanding about types of watches they prefer.
+Among other luxury items, Chinese consumers have become very demanding about the types of watches they prefer.
 From old-style watches offering practical functionality, in China, watches have gradually evolved into special consumer goods that are trendy and ornamental and offer brand value.

 - Work/business watches: Chinese consumers prefer wearing expensive watches to work depicting their status symbol.
 They wear luxury watches to attend important functions, but may also wear them during leisure hours.
-Usually high-income male consumers prefer business and work watches.
+Usually, high-income male consumers prefer business and work watches.

-- Casual fashionable watches: Chinese young female prefer casual, fashionable watches.
-These are trendy watches and usually have very chic and slick design.
+- Casual fashionable watches: Chinese young females prefer casual, fashionable watches.
+These are trendy watches and usually have a very chic and slick design.
 These watches mainly serve ornamental purposes like necklaces and bracelets.
 Chinese girls prefer wearing these watches during leisure hours.
 Sometimes they are also worn to match business outfits.

 - Sports watches: Chinese consumers have been interested in sports events more than ever before.
 This group mainly consists of young Chinese, students and sports enthusiasts as main consumers.